AceBurgundy/CleanJS/README.md

 ### Warning

 * **Overriden CSS:** The css function simply loads css files to the head to group related css and component together.
 It doesn't handle cases where some styles with duplicate selectors will be overriden if used improperly.
-This doesn't work like modules.css
+This doesn't work like css modules.
 ### Benefits

 * **Simplified SPA Development:** Lite SPA JS removes the need for complex boilerplate code, allowing you to focus on building the core functionalities of your application.